‘He was a relationship guy:’ Mason Sizemore, beloved former president of Seattle Times, dies at 76

 “Relationship guy”

-All along the way, Mr. Sizemore had an uncanny perfect pitch for people, said Jim Schaefer, a former vice president of the newspaper.
-“He saw people not for what they were but for who they were, very quickly,” Schaefer said, enabling Mr. Sizemore to see where and how people could best collaborate and be deployed.
+All along the way, Mr. Sizemore had an uncanny perfect pitch for people, said Jim Schafer, a former vice president of the newspaper.
+“He saw people not for what they were but for who they were, very quickly,” Schafer said, enabling Mr. Sizemore to see where and how people could best collaborate and be deployed.

 His skill and pleasure in building and sustaining relationships was a trademark, whether talking with a colleague or buying newsprint, said Carolyn Kelly, who succeeded Mr. Sizemore as president at the company before her retirement in 2010.
 “He knew the numbers but he also had the relationships,” Kelly said.
 “Mason was a relationship guy.”